Three bananas. One Bowl. Zero gluten. Let’s do this.

 The ingredients for this scrumptious, hearty bread begin with three overripe bananas.
 Then come essentials you likely already have on hand, such as eggs (or chia/flax eggs), vanilla and coconut oil.
 To sweeten things up a bit more I relied on a mix of honey, cane and brown sugar for a variance of flavor and texture.

-This recipe is forgiving in that the type of GF blend you use doesn’t really matter as much since there’s two other dry ingredient components evening things out.
 And of course, if you’re not gluten free just sub whole wheat pastry or all purpose for the blend.

-45 minutes to 1 hour in the oven and this baby is ready for the taking.
+About 1 hour in the oven and this baby is ready for the taking.

 I could hardly wait to slice in, but patience is key here.
 You need to wait a good hour before cutting into this baby, else it will crumble and fall apart.
 That’s what you don’t want.